project-alice-assistant/docs/docs/skill-development/your-first-skill.md

 ## Understand the flow of your Skill

-It's a good idea to start by writing down how your Skill will work, including
+It's a good idea to start by writing down how your skill will work, including

 * What words will the User speak to activate the Skill?
 * What will Alice speak in response?